nexusformat/definitions/manual/source/classes/contributed_definitions/mpes-structure.rst

       :ref:`NXpeak`:
          Base class to describe a peak, its functional form, and support values (i.e., the discretization (points) at which the function has been evaluated).

-      :ref:`NXfit_background`:
-         Description of the background for an NXfit model.

 .. _MpesCommonBC:

 Common Base Classes